Endoscopic, minimally invasive Disc-FX disc surgery for discogenic pain

 - Time before driving a car: 14 days

-Protruding or prolapsed discs can put pressure onto the spinal mellus or nerve roots in the spine.
+Protruding or prolapsed discs can put pressure on the spinal cord or nerve roots in the spine.
 This can cause deep-rooted back pain.
-After exhausting all conservative treatment methods (physical therapy and pain therapy), the Disc-FX technique is a minimally invasive nucleoplasty for treating this discogenic pain, i.e. pain caused by the disc.
+After exhausting all conservative treatment methods (physical therapy and pain therapy), the Disc-FX technique is a minimally invasive Nucleoplasty for treating this discogenic pain, i.e. pain caused by the disc.

 - Disc-FX technique: Combined procedure of endoscopic disc surgery of mechanical treatment with micro-forceps and electrothermic treatment with localised generation of heat.

 - Protruding disc:Bulging of the disc, can cause pressure on the nerve roots or the medulla.

 - Discogenic back pain:Back pain caused by disc material putting pressure on nerve roots or medulla.

 - Endoscopic disc surgery: Disc surgery without incision and sutures through a surgical cannula (hollow needle) with an endoscopic view of the surgical site.

 - Percutaneous nucleotomy: Minimally invasive (endoscopic) treatment to mechanically remove material from a bulging disc.

 Which surgical procedure can help with a bulging disc?